Blog

 Eminent domain, not always evil?

-WRITTEN BY ALINE FADER Eminent domain is one of those government powers that has gotten some bad press in recent years, mainly due it being used for economic development.
+Eminent domain is one of those government powers that has gotten some bad press in recent years, mainly due it being used for economic development.
 But eminent domain doesn’t have to be all bad.
-Ellen Brown wrote a compelling piece on using ED as a tool to help reclaim foreclosed properties…
+Ellen Brown wrote a compelling piece on using ED as a tool to help reclaim foreclosed properties whose ownership is…

 Read more